 Margaret couldn't help but blush as Rizal walked towards her.
 The frank admiration and hunger in his eyes made her more than tongue-tied.
-Her blood danced in her veins but she didn't know what to do in the situation.
+Her blood danced in her veins but she didn't know what to do in this situation.
 He seemed to understand and simply proffered his arm in a gentlemanly fashion.

-He shushed away her newest attempt at thanks for the dress and guided her to Sir Joseph at the bow of the vessel.
+He shushed away her newest attempt at thanks for the dress and guided her to Sir Joseph at the bow of the vessel under the cover of a muslin canopy.
 They spent the late afternoon watching the shoreline slip away as their boat eased between other crafts.
 For a moment, Margaret longed for her small desk so she could take notes on the experience.
 But after awhile she relaxed, knowing full well that this day would be etched in her mind forever.